stilvoid/microservices-workshop/slides/slides.md

 # How to design for micro-services

-1. Outline functionality
+## Outline functionality

+Know what you're aiming to build.

+Start with a prototype.

-2. Map dependencies
+## Map dependencies

+[Graphviz](http://graphviz.org/) is a good tool for this.

+So is a sheet of paper ;)

-3. Identifier clusters
+## Identifier clusters of functionality

+Draw some circles :)

-4. Pick your balance
+## Pick your balance

+Service size vs. infrastructure complexity

-5. If in doubt, start bigger
+# If in doubt, start bigger

+You can always split services apart later

 ---